dbaarda/DLFUCache/RESULTS.rst

 just adding metadata to LFU significantly improves its performance, peaking at better than all other caches for expo when msize = 2xsize.

-The walk graph shows that for large T adding metadata initially makes it worse, as expected from adding more history information for a load pattern that doesn't depend on history.
+The walk and wave graphs shows that for large T adding metadata initially makes it worse, as expected from adding more history information for a load pattern that doesn't depend on history.
 Interestingly it gets better as the metadata size increases, suggesting that with enough history the cache "sees" that the history is meaningless.

-The mixed graph shows that adding metadata also improves things for large T, but not as much due to the walk effects.
+The mixed graph shows that adding metadata also improves things for large T, but not as much due to the wave effects.

 Overall, setting msize = size seems to be the sweet spot for best results vs overheads, with diminishing returns for adding more.